scanalesespinoza/battlebit-tower/README.md

 ## [Objectives]
 - Main Objective: Reach the top of the tower
 ## [HISTORY]Sinopsys
-Forsaker went The Tower of Twitch to complete the dream of his best friend.
+Forsaker went BattleBit Tower to complete the dream of his best friend.
 Floor 1 engages all the raid of Forsaker, the little rockie blows every thing away!